 An overview of a typical day in the life of a priest.

-This section is for those of you who want to be involved in organising groups of young people.
+This section is primarily for parish youth workers and those involved in organising groups of young people.
 You may be a youth worker or leader, or perhaps just a regular young person who wants to start something in their school or parish.
-Whatever your situation, this section is full of ideas for activities, games, praying etc. Use our filter tool below if you’re looking for something in particular.
+Whatever your situation, this Catholic youth work Resources archive is full of ideas for activities, games, praying etc. Use our filter tool below if you’re looking for something in particular.

 Young people are given a statement and must decide whether they agree or disagree before defending their decision.